 Job titles can vary widely.
 In fact, there are new job titles appearing every day.
 Do some research about roles inside and outside of your company to see what they call jobs that allow you to use the skills you like using most or want to use more.

-LinkedIn’s 2017 U.S. Emerging Jobs Report.
-This list came from analysis of LinkedIn data from the last five years, as well as some survey data, to identify which jobs and skills are on the rise.
+LinkedIn’s 2022 U.S. Emerging Jobs Report.
+This list came from the analysis of LinkedIn data from the last five years, as well as some survey data, to identify which jobs and skills are on the rise.

 It sounds crazy, but you are going to want to start here.
 Create a list of companies you think you might want to work for.